 When the sun shines on your solar photovoltaic (PV) system, electrons within the solar cells start to move around, which produces direct current (DC) energy.
 Circuits within the cells collect that energy for you to use in your home.

 This is where your inverter comes in.
 Most homes use alternating current (AC) energy, not DC, so the energy produced by your solar panels isn’t useful on its own.
-When your solar panels collect sunlight and turn it into energy, it gets sent to the inverter, which takes the AC energy and turns it into DC energy.
+When your solar panels collect sunlight and turn it into energy, it gets sent to the inverter, which takes the DC energy and turns it into AC energy.
 At that point, your solar electricity can power your appliances and electronics or, if you’re producing more electricity than you need, it can feed back into the grid.

 Comparing solar inverter technologies: string inverter vs. microinverter vs. power optimizer